-While transaction level modeling in general is a natural feature supported by OoO PDES [15], the modeling and implementation choices made by SystemC TLM 2.0 [36] create significant problems for supporting it efficiently in RISC.
+While traditional abstract modeling at the transaction level is a natural feature supported by OoO PDES [15], the modeling and implementation choices made by SystemC TLM 2.0 [40] pose significant obstacles for supporting it efficiently in RISC.
 The root problem here lies in the elimination of explicit channels, which were a key contribution in the early days of research on system-level design [16, 17, 18].
 As most researchers agreed, the concept of separation of concerns was of highest importance, and for system-level design in particular, this meant the clear separation of computation (in behaviors or modules) and communication (in channels).

-Regrettably, SystemC TLM 2.0 chose to implement communication interfaces directly as sockets in modules [39] and this indifference between channels and modules thus breaks the assumption of communication being safely encapsulated in channels.
-Without such encapsulating channels, there is little opportunity for safe parallel execution.
+Regrettably, SystemC TLM-2.0 chose to implement communication interfaces directly as sockets in modules [43] and this indifference between channels and modules thus breaks the assumption of communication being safely encapsulated in channels.
+Without such encapsulating channels, there is little opportunity for safeguarding and protecting parallel execution [42].